united-security-providers/usp-core-waap/src/docs/logs-metrics.md

 The port of this service can be configured in `spec.operation.metrics` section of the CRD (see [API Description](crd-doc.md#corewaapservicespecoperationmetrics) for it).
 The URL is `/metrics`.

+Note that the [Auto-Learning CLI](autolearning.md) can process logs in either format.

 How the log and monitoring stack can look like is beyond the scope of this documentation.

 ## Log format